dspeth/bioinfo_scripts/ASM_clust/README.md

 3) combines all scores into a matrix (inserting 0 for query-database pairs that did not produce an alignment)
 4) reduces the matrix to 2 dimensions using t-SNE (Van der Maaten and Hinton 2008; Van der Maaten 2014)

+External dependencies for ASM-clust are:
+1) the python wrapper for the Barnes-Hut implementation of t-SNE available here :(https://github.com/lvdmaaten/bhtsne)
+2) Alignment software.
 For flexible usage, ASM-Clust supports alignment using:
     1) MMSeqs2 (Steinegger and Söding 2017) (default aligner)
     2) DIAMOND (Buchfink, Xie, and Huson 2015)
     3) BLAST (Altschul et al. 1990)

 Other user-defined options are:
 - the number of sequences in the subset (default 1000)